bluenviron/mediamtx/README.md

 ./rtsp-simple-server
 ```

-Only publishers that provide both username and password will be able to publish:
+Only publishers that provide both username and password will be able to proceed:
 ```
 ffmpeg -re -stream_loop -1 -i file.ts -c copy -f rtsp rtsp://admin:mypassword@localhost:8554/mystream
 ```